First, surges in Covid-19 infections led to shortages of hospital beds and staff. Now it's oxygen – KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Kristen Holmes, Amanda Watts, Rebekah Riess and Lauren Mascarenhas contributed to this report.
+CNN’s Kristen Holmes, Amanda Watts, Rebekah Riess, Lauren Mascarenhas and Claire Colbert contributed to this report.

 Comments